annnhuang/annnhuang.github.io/posts/_posts/2022-04-22-github-website.md

 ## Step 4 Link your site to Github

-Before committing and pushing the changes to github, create a submodule path in `.gitmodules`. in the home directory of your site, simply click create new file, and name it `.gitmodules`. inside my `.gitmodules` file looks like this:
+Before committing and pushing the changes to Github, create a submodule path in `.gitmodules`. in the home directory of your site, simply click create new file, and name it `.gitmodules`. inside my `.gitmodules` file looks like this:

 ```
 [submodule "themes/mainroad"]